Today we explore the top 24 herbs that are used in a comprehensive detox program and link you to some research on each of them.

-Although cleansing an overloaded body internally appears common sense to most people, we appreciate the need for evidence.
-Modern medicine does not acknowledge the validity of the ancient practice of detoxification and fasting.
-It is our mission to prove that the Herbal Detox should be part of our health program, and the evidence below goes a long way towards doing this.
+Although cleansing an overloaded body internally appears common sense to most people, modern medicine does not acknowledge the validity of the ancient practice of detoxification and fasting because clinical trials are almost impossible to perform for detox practices.

-Due to the nature of our Ultimate Herbal DETOX Program, it has been very difficult to perform clinical trials.
+Due to the nature of a Herbal DETOX Program, it has been very difficult to perform clinical trials.

-In the meantime, we have compiled scientific evidence and clinical trials to support the basis of our protocol.
+In the meantime, we have compiled scientific evidence and clinical trials to support the basis of such a program.

 These brief references are just the tip of the iceberg.
 Click on the names of the herbs themselves for the full research articles and Monographs.